Creckeryop/NOBORU/README.md

 * Multilanguage
 * Reading without network (Offline mode !!Don't forget to add manga in library!! (you can also check `History` tab))
 ## TODO:
-* CBZ, CBR(don't think i will add cbr) or folder with images import support
 * Settings for parserlist (sorting by languages or else, hide some)
 * Notify user if no space left
 * More languages